- How Acne Mechanica Was Discovered

 Occupational acne is acne mechanica that is caused by a person’s job or some other activity they regularly participate in.
 Since acne mechanica is associated with repetitive physical contact, it is common in athletes, especially in football players.
 In addition to the heat and friction caused by contact sports, heavy protective equipment, such as that worn by football players, can cause eruptions of acne on the shoulders, upper back, back of the head, and chin.
 All of these areas receive high levels of pressure from the protective pads, helmets, and facemasks.5

-Researchers made the connection between football equipment and acne mechanica in a 1997 study published in the Journal of the American Academy of Dermatology:
+Researchers made the connection between football equipment and acne mechanica in a 1997 study published in the Journal of the American Academy of Dermatology, in which they examined 453 football players for acne.6

 The researchers examined football players with a type of acne called nuchal acne, which is acne that occurs on the nape (back) of the neck, and AKN.
 They examined 453 football players ranging from high school age to professional, adult age and found 64 of them (14.1%) had one or the other of these forms of acne.
 Nuchal acne without AKN was considerably higher in the high school age players: 15.5% compared to 1.2%.
 This was attributed to the younger age of the high school players, their poorer personal hygiene, and a greater tendency to share equipment among other players.
 On the other hand, AKN was markedly higher among the college and pro-level players when compared to the high school players: 9.4% of the college and pro-level players had AKN, while only 5.2% of the younger players had AKN.
 Researchers hypothesized that older players had a longer lifetime exposure to the irritating effects of protective helmets.
 There was other evidence to back up this idea that football equipment causes acne.
 Acne on the back of the neck was not seen in preseason practice, when protective equipment was not yet worn, but was seen soon after they began to use the equipment.
 The acne improved once the season had ended, when the players stopped wearing the equipment.6